 How to use RSS feeds

-While posting manually has its merits, if you’re really f–ing busy and this whole blogging thing has already taken up a lot of your time, I have three words for you: SYNDICATE THAT SHIT.
+While posting manually has its merits, if you’re really f–ing busy and blogging has already taken up its fair share of your time, I have three words for you: SYNDICATE THAT SHIT.

 Pro tip: The RSS feed will usually pull the first image from your post, so make sure the image you use first is the one you want to be carried over to social media, emails, etc.